binaryage/dirac/docs/install.md

 Here are the ingredients you are going to need:

-1. the [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in your Chrome Canary
+1. [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in your Chrome Canary
-1. the Dirac Runtime - a ClojureScript library installed in your page
+1. Dirac Runtime - a ClojureScript library installed in your page
-1. an nREPL server with the Dirac nREPL middleware
+1. nREPL server with Dirac nREPL middleware
-1. the Dirac Agent
+1. Dirac Agent - a helper server providing a proxy tunnel between nREPL server and DevTools web app

 #### Setup Dirac Chrome Extension